tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 I muster a reassuring smile.
 "We'll be back before you know it.
 Be good for me, okay?"

-Theo, trying to mimic an adult's bravado, puffs out his chest.
-"We'll protect Grandma and Grandpa!"
+Theo says with a confident tone, "We'll protect Grandma and Grandpa!"

 Reine ruffles his hair affectionately.
 "That's my brave little man."